 Once you’re off the ship, you can catch the complimentary tram that runs from the pier to the CocoCay entrance.
 You can also choose to walk—it’s only five minutes on foot—which will afford you some great photo opportunities along the way.
 As soon as you enter the arrivals plaza, you’ll be greeted by Captain Jill’s Galleon, a pirate ship splash zone with water cannons and small slides.
 This area is particularly great if you’re vacationing with toddlers or elementary school age kids.

 Tip: The first guests to leave the ship are greeted by a full Bahamian welcome parade.
 This is really fun, and you can watch the whole spectacle from the ship if you’re not one of the lucky folks at the front of the line.

 What’s Included in Your Perfect Day at CocoCay

 While some of the most popular activities cost extra at CocoCay, much of Royal Caribbean’s private island is completely free for all guests, including most of the dining options.
 Drinks are also included if you’ve purchased a drink package for your cruise.

-CocoCay is easily walkable for most ages and abilities, and once you get your bearings you can get from place to place on the island within about three to five minutes.
+CocoCay is easily walkable for most ages and abilities, and once you get your bearings you can walk most places on the island within about three to five minutes.
 If you aren’t able to walk or prefer to mix it up, there’s a free island tram that stops at all of the major attractions.

 SPLASH ZONE: 7 Best Cruise Ship Water Parks for Kids and Tweens